Discover what to do, see, and eat;

 Japan is a society that relies highly on bamboo for its durable yet malleable nature.
 It’s used in everything from fencing, to tea ceremony utensils, to filaments in light bulbs.
 See some of the beautiful crafts that traditional Kyoto artisans make from bamboo.

 It’s really worthwhile to see this side of Kyoto that has been passed down for so many generations.
 Not only do you get to learn about Kyoto’s many famous crafts, but you get to meet the people who make them!
-If you’re interested in exploring them yourself, do join the Kyoto Traditional Craft Morning Tour.
+If you’re interested in exploring them yourself, do join the Kyoto Imperial Palace Neighborhood Tour.